curry-packages/failfree/README.md

-Depending on the state of the operation `error`, this could also avoid the occurrence of run-time errors:
+Depending on the state of the operation `error`, this could also verify the absence of run-time errors:

     readLine = do
       putStr "Input a non-empty string:"